pricee/cs1200-beginners-git-workshop/README.md

 <a name="merging"></a>
 ### Merging

-When you've finished working on your branch and want to merge it back into the main code base:
+When you've finished working on your branch, commit all your changes to the branch.
+To merge this branch back into the main code base:

 To see what branch you're on, type: